quarklang/QUARK/docs/project-report.md

   --help  Display this list of options
 ```

 As stated above, to compile `tests/hello_world.qk` into C++ and an executable run `./quark/quarkc -s tests/hello_world.qk -c hello_world.cpp -o hello_world`.
-You can run the hello_world executable and see the generated C++ as follows:
+You can run the hello_world executable to get output, and the `cat` command shows the generated C++ as follows:

 ```
 vagrant@vagrant-ubuntu-trusty-64:/vagrant$ ./hello_world